fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/01_play_with_time/README.md

 You will also need to import `moment` and to export your functions from the file.

+Code the following functions:

 ### formatDate

-Return a string of the given date with the following format:
+Should return a string of the given date with the following format:

 ```js
 formatDate("2000-05-31"); // Wednesday 31st May 2000